lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

       *  The storage, loading and security of redundant pages may also be implemented in the physical controller or flash memory.

 Features to be implemented

-*  Enhanced memory protection
-   * This may take the form of sub-page protection or additional memory protection regions.
-   * This feature is pending software discussions.
-*  Life cycle feature support
-   * The flash protocol controller interfaces directly with the life cycle controller to support life cycle operations such as RMA
-*  Key manager feature support
-   * The flash protocol controller supplies seed material to the key manager after power-up
 *  Ability to access multiple types of information partition.
    * This feature is pending software / vendor  discussions.
 *  Ability to access flash metadata bits (see flash ECC)